-2.4.2 Required information provided to general public, and eligible parents providers?
+2.4.2 Required information provided to general public, and eligible parents

+How does the Lead Agency provide the required information about the following programs and benefits to the parents of eligible children, the general public, and where applicable, providers?
 Certify by describing for each program listed below, at a minimum, what information is provided, how the information is provided, and how the information is tailored to a variety of audiences.
 Include any partners who assist in providing this information.